Karmaz95/Snake_Apple/README.md

 </a>

 ## ARTICLES
+`THE LINKS BELOW PROVIDE FREE ACCESS TO MY MEDIUM ARTICLES — NO PAYWALL OR SUBSCRIPTION REQUIRED!`

 Each article directory contains three subdirectories:
 * `mac` - source code of macOS for references and copy of presentations.
 * `custom` - code, for example, programs written for articles.